ElhamAbbasian/GeneTUKit-Pipeline/documentation/ReadMe.rst

 Mapping of UniProt IDs to Gene IDs
 **********************************

 - Each gene ID provided by GeneTUKit has to be mapped to its respective UniProt ID.
 Using UniProt IDs brings up the advantage of being able to access their sequenes (http://www.uniprot.org).
 The UniProt IDs are contained in idmapping.dat.gz.
-This file can be downloaded here and has to be extracted in the main project folder (GeneTUKit-Pipeline):
+This file has to be extracted in the main project folder (GeneTUKit-Pipeline) and can be downloaded here:

     - ftp://ftp.ebi.ac.uk/pub/databases/uniprot/current_release/knowledgebase/idmapping/